-makers—especially from the program evaluation and addiction treatment fields—reflected on their years of experiences with Sells and the heritage he left.
-Robert DuPont and Karst Besteman (the first Director and Deputy Director of the National Institute on Drug Abuse) recalled the pioneering role and impact of Saul Sells and his associates in conducting the first large-scale national evaluation of community-based substance abuse treatment in the U.S. Barry Brown (University of North Carolina at Wilmington), Carl Leukefeld (University of Kentucky), and George De Leon (New York University School of Medicine) noted the IBR contributions in moving treatment research beyond large-scale effectiveness evaluations into key issues of therapeutic process and field implementation of innovations.
-More…
+Guests and attendees of the celebration reflected on their many experiences with both Dr. Sells and Dr. Simpson and the rich heritage they left behind.
+Robert DuPont and Karst Besteman, the first director and deputy director of the National Institute on Drug Abuse (NIDA), recalled the pioneering role and impact that Dr. Saul B. Sells and his associates had in conducting the first large-scale national evaluation of community-based substance use treatment in the United States.
+Barry Brown (University of North Carolina at Wilmington), Carl Leukefeld (University of Kentucky), and George De Leon (New York University, School of Medicine) noted how these contributions moved treatment research beyond large-scale effectiveness evaluations into the identification of key issues in therapeutic process and field implementation.